-- The group of dwellings are representative of an innovative approach to residential development that contains outstanding examples of Edwardian and Federation architecture in a garden setting. - Each dwelling which remains intact from the original subdivision (Hoskins Estate) demonstrate the early 20th Century development of Burwood through a consistent, yet elaborate architectural forms. - Each original dwelling within the group represent the historical 'garden city' planning movement influenced by the first 'Garden Suburbs' in England, but on a smaller scale and based on local Australian Architecture. - The dwellings are all interpretations of Federation styles by prominent industrialist George Hoskins and builder/designer William Richards. - Dwellings located within the Austinlee Estate facing the Appian Way are historically important due to their relationship with the Hoskins Estate (Appian Way), which demonstrate a similar style. - The group consists of rare Federation Queen Anne (sometimes referred to as Edwardian Bungalow) precinct of architectural and constructional excellence.
-The group of dwellings represents an almost intact, complete Federation streetscape (though not strictly in Federation style) and is a unique part of the development of Burwood, and more broadly, Sydney with exceptionally generous landscaped settings of high quality. - The dwellings demonstrate rare significance as part of a very unusual and discrete form of garden suburb incorporating the ideas of the builder and owner where no two houses are identical, yet are consistent in their overall Federation era form.
+- Each original dwelling within the group represent the historical 'garden city' planning movement influenced by the first 'Garden Suburbs' in England, but on a smaller scale and based on local Australian Architecture. - The dwellings are all interpretations of Federation styles by prominent industrialist George Hoskins and builder/designer William Richards. - Dwellings located within the Austinlee Estate facing the Appian Way are historically important due to their relationship with the Hoskins Estate (Appian Way), which demonstrate a similar style. - The group consists of rare Federation Queen Anne (sometimes referred to as Edwardian Bungalow) precinct of architectural and constructional excellence.
+The group of dwellings represents an almost intact, complete Federation streetscape (though not strictly in Federation style) and is a unique part of the development of Burwood, and more broadly, Sydney with exceptionally generous landscaped settings of high quality. - The dwellings demonstrate rare significance as part of a very unusual and discrete form of garden suburb incorporating the ideas of the builder and owner where no two houses are identical, yet are consistent in their overall Federation era form. - Each of the dwellings as an individual dwelling and as part of the group of Federation era dwellings have minimal additions or alterations from the public domain with the majority of dwellings (to Council's knowledge) retaining significant internal heritage fabric.